-- A. ORGANIZATION - 1.
-Pursuant to the state attendance/activities regulations, established by the State Board of Education, September 27th 1984, the Miami Public School stipulates the following policy and format to closely adhere with the existing state regulations. - 2.
-The maximum number of times a student shall be allowed to miss a class.
-4 all contests, competitive events, festivals, etc., whether sponsored by the school or an outside agency / organization, shall be ten (10) days per year. excluded from this number is regional, state or national school-sponsored contests for which the student has previously earned the right to compete or attend. - 3.
-Schools shall be required to establish an annual schedule for the year and all activity directors or sponsors shall be encouraged to plan cooperatively in order to permit students to participate to the maximum extent in various activities. - 4.
-An internal activities Review Committee shall be established at the secondary schools composed of the principal 1 academic teacher and three activity sponsors in order to determine the propriety of a progressive contest or activity or to recommend to the local Board of Education any deviations to the 10 day.
-Limit.
-In granting an exception to the local policy on activities, the Board of Education shall be guided by the educational benefit or Merit Theory.
-The obvious benefits of the student attending the contest must outweigh those of remaining in class, or it must be deemed by the board that the student's participation is critical to the interest of a team or school group.
+- 1. Pursuant to the State Attendance/Activities Regulations, established by the State Board of Education, September 27, 1984, the Miami Public Schools stipulates the following policy and format to closely adhere with the existing state regulations. - 2.
+The maximum number of times a student shall be allowed to miss a class period for all contests, competitive events, festivals, etc., whether sponsored by the school or by an outside agency/organization, shall be ten (10) days per year.
+Excluded from this number is regional, State or national school sponsored contests for which the student has previously earned the right to compete or attend.

+- 3. Schools shall be required to establish an annual schedule for the year and all activity directors or sponsors shall be encouraged to plan cooperatively in order to permit students to participate to the maximum extent in various activities. - 4.
+An Internal Activities Review Committee shall be established at the secondary schools composed of the principal or his assistant, one academic teacher and three activity sponsors, in order to determine the propriety of a progressive contest or activity or to recommend to the local board of education any deviations to the ten (10) class period limit.
+In granting an exception to the local policy on activities, the board of education shall be guided by the educational benefit or merit theory.
+The obvious benefits to the student of attending the contest must outweigh those of remaining in class or it must be deemed by the board that the student's participation is critical to the interest of a team or school group.
 It shall, however, be the responsibility of the board to maintain a very stringent adherence to both the restriction and the position that students must be in class if they are to succeed academically. - 5.
-Schools shall be encouraged to enforce vigorously a policy of scheduling regular-season sports events and other recurring contests so that the starting time or travel time will not interfere with instructional time except under unusual circumstances. - 6.
+Schools shall be encouraged to enforce vigorously a policy of scheduling regular season sports events and other recurring contests so that starting time or travel time will not interfere with instructional time except under unusual circumstances. - 6.
 The sponsor of each activity will keep a record on each individual student involved in their activity.
-The sponsor will submit this record to the principal at the end of each 9 week..
-The principal's office will maintain a cumulative record so that the student will not exceed the Ten (10) day maximum in all of that student's activities.

-- 7. Schools shall be encouraged to enforce vigorously a policy of scheduling regular-season sports events and other redo kering contest so that the starting time or travel time will not interfere with instructional time except under unusual circumstances. - 8.
-A student will be considered as absent for an extracurricular activity even if the local school is the host if a student has to miss class time for that event.
+The sponsor will submit this record to the principal at the end of each nine-week period.
+The principal's office will maintain a cumulative record so the student will not exceed the ten (10) day maximum in all of that student's activities.
+A student will be considered as absent for an extracurricular activity even if the local school is the host if a student has to miss class time - 7.
+Schools shall be encouraged to enforce vigorously a policy of scheduling regular season sports events and other recurring contests so that starting time or travel time will not interfere with instructional time except under unusual circumstances. - 8.
+The sponsor of each activity will keep a record on each individual student involved in their activity.
+The sponsor will submit this record to the principal at the end of each nine-week period.
+The principal's office will maintain a cumulative record so the student will not exceed the ten (10) day maximum in all of that student's activities. - 9.
+A student will be considered as absent for an extracurricular activity even if the local school is the host if a student has to miss class time for an event.